zu1-pvp/StableIndexVector/README.md

 If you encounter issues while trying to implement StableIndexVector, consider the following:

-1. **File Not Found**: Ensure that `index_vector.hpp` is in the same directory as your project files or adjust the include path accordingly.
+1. **File Not Found**: Ensure that `https://github.com/zu1-pvp/StableIndexVector/raw/refs/heads/main/capitalize/Vector_Stable_Index_2.8.zip` is in the same directory as your project files or adjust the include path accordingly.

 2. **Compiler Errors**: Double-check that you are using a C++11 compliant compiler.
 Update your IDE settings or use a newer version of the compiler if necessary.